Australia's Post Census Review

 How will you keep my information safe, secure, and confidential?

 We take the security of the information you provide to us very seriously.
 Your information remains strictly confidential to the ABS and is not shared with other agencies.
-We use the information you provide to calculate statistics, which are released in ways that do not allow for the identification of individuals or households.
-Like the Census test, data collected from the PCR test will not be released.
+We use the information you provide to produce statistics which are released in ways that do not allow for the identification of individuals or households.

 All ABS employees have signed a legally enforceable Undertaking of Fidelity and Security in which they agree to keep any information, including personal information which they may deal with in the course of their work, private and confidential.
 This agreement applies to ABS employees for the rest of their lives, even if they leave the ABS.
 The penalty for breaching this is two years jail, a $26,640 fine, or both.